seahorn/llvm-seahorn/README.md

-# llvm-seahorn
+# llvm-seahorn #
-LLVM components that are modified for SeaHorn
+LLVM components that are modified for SeaHorn.
+LLVM version is 3.8.